22 Jul Looking Into Brighter Fairer skin

 These days other ingredients are also being used like azelaic acid, kojic acid , arbutin, paper mulberry, liquorice, glycolic acid, retinoids and some steroids.

 We have products that are custom made that contain hydroquinone and we have lasers, peels and other brightening agents that can put your skin on its road to glow and shine.
 The glow comes from a healthy epidermis reflecting light, and this is the path that works.

-Your visit will be welcome, and detailed skin consultations are complimentary with our skin therapist.
+Your visit will be welcome.
 Do call and chat.